-The story map was a resource for people who wanted to learn more information or were unable to attend the open houses.
-The story map was designed to be accessible and take advantage of in-browser translation.
+The StoryMap was a resource for people who wanted to learn more information or were unable to attend the open houses.
+The StoryMap was designed to be accessible and take advantage of in-browser translation.
+See Figure 3-6 for the StoryMap landing page.